Elektrobit/ebcl_template/docs/images/from_scatch.md

 #--------------------------

 # Embdgen is used to build the SD card image.
-# fitimage: the fitimage containing the kernel, the device tree and the inird.img
+# fitimage: the fitimage containing the kernel, the device tree and the initrd.img
 # root_tarball: the contents of the root filesystem
 # partition_layout: the partition layout of the SD card image
 #